plantbreeding/BrAPI/Specification/BrAPI-Core/Programs/README.md

 + Parameters
     + abbreviation (Optional, ) ...
 A shortened version of the human readable name for a Program
     + programType (Optional, ) ...
-The type of program entity this object represents<br/> 'STANARD' represents a standard, permenant breeding program<br/> 'PROJECT' represents a short term project, usually with a set time limit based on funding
+The type of program entity this object represents<br/> 'STANDARD' represents a standard, permenant breeding program<br/> 'PROJECT' represents a short term project, usually with a set time limit based on funding
     + commonCropName (Optional, ) ...
 The BrAPI Common Crop Name is the simple, generalized, widely accepted name of the organism being researched.
 It is most often used in multi-crop systems where digital resources need to be divided at a high level.
 Things like 'Maize', 'Wheat', and 'Rice' are examples of common crop names.Use this parameter to only return results associated with the given crop.
 Use `GET /commoncropnames` to find the list of available crops on a server.
     + programDbId (Optional, ) ...
 Use this parameter to only return results associated with the given `Program` unique identifier. <br/>Use `GET /programs` to find the list of available `Programs` on a server.
     + programName (Optional, ) ...
 Use this parameter to only return results associated with the given `Program` by its human readable name. <br/>Use `GET /programs` to find the list of available `Programs` on a server.